What Is Data Migration? Types, Strategy, and Best Practices

 IT and operations

-The risks and challenges of data migration
+Risks and challenges of data migration

 Even well-planned migrations come with risks, especially when data is tied to core systems.
 The key is recognizing those risks early and planning around them.